Theresa May Returns To The Campaign Trail With A Personal Attack On Corbyn's Leadership

 With just over a week to go, the Conservatives are trying to put their wobble behind them and exploit their biggest asset: Their leader’s trust and approval ratings are still far higher than those of Corbyn.

-“Politics is a contact sport and it’s quite right that all laters face heavy scrutiny about what they’ve said and done in the past.”
+“Politics is a contact sport and it’s quite right that all leaders face heavy scrutiny about what they’ve said and done in the past.”

 Read next: Doubts Over Policy, Questions On National Security, Worries About The Polls.
 Where Does The Tory Campaign Go From Here?